Sophie Baggaley

-Sophie Baggaley (born 29 November 1996) is an English professional footballer who plays as a goalkeeper for Manchester United in the Women's Super League.
+Sophie Baggaley (born 29 November 1996) is an English professional footballer who plays as a goalkeeper for Women's Super League club Brighton & Hove Albion.

-She has previously played for Birmingham City and Bristol City, and has been capped internationally by England at youth level.
+She has previously played for Birmingham City, Bristol City, and Manchester United, and has been capped internationally by England at youth level.
 In 2019, Baggaley won FA WFA Players' Player of the Year and was named in the PFA Team of the Year.

 Career

 Early career

 Born in Newton, Derbyshire, Baggaley first became a goalkeeper by chance, volunteering for the position when the boys' team she was playing for found itself short of one for a game.
 She came through the Derby County Centre of Excellence.

 Birmingham City

 Baggaley moved to the Birmingham City academy in June 2013.
-In 2014 she was promoted to the senior team as a backup to Rebecca Spencer, named as an unused substitute for all 14 WSL matches.
+In 2014, she was promoted to the senior team as a backup to Rebecca Spencer, named as an unused substitute for all 14 WSL matches.
 She made her senior debut on 1 May 2014 in a 2–1 win over Yeovil Town in the League Cup group stage and made her only other appearance of the season in the same competition against second division Oxford United.
 During the 2015 season, Baggaley started four WSL games, conceding only one goal to Arsenal, and grew in her role as cup keeper, playing five League Cup games.
 Following the departure of Spencer to Chelsea in January 2016, Baggaley began the 2016 season as the undisputed starter.
-However, the arrival of Germany international Ann-Katrin Berger from Paris Saint-Germain in June 2016 meant Baggaley only played in 3 of the remaining 9 WSL fixtures that season.
+However, the arrival of Germany international Ann-Katrin Berger from Paris Saint-Germain in June 2016 meant Baggaley only played in three of the remaining nine WSL fixtures that season.